ngti/svg-grabber/README.md

 # svg-grabber
 Svg-grabber is a Chrome extesion to get inline and embedded svgs images from a website.

-The motivation to make this extension was to provide an easy way for designers to quickly get the svg assets from websites in projects we were working on.
+The motivation to make this extension was to provide an easy way for designers to quickly get the svg assets from websites in projects [we (NGTI)](https://ngti.nl/) were working on.

 ## Installation
 The easiest way to install svg-grabber extension is through the Chrome Web Store: